 The Reading Tutor's output is textual, graphical, and audio.
 It displays text on the computer screen, sentence by sentence, for the child to read aloud.
-It gives help on a word or sentence by playing human or synthesized speech, with graphical cues such as highlighting words.
+It gives various sorts of help on a word or sentence by playing human or synthesized speech, with graphical cues such as highlighting words as it speaks them.